RSNA/s4s-fhir-broker/hapi-fhir-jpaserver-example/testImages/README.md

 You need to have the dcm4chee archive running, which you can accomplish:

-1. By brining up the whole stack, or
+1. By bringing up the whole stack, or
 2. Just bringing up the archive, as described in the main readme for this project, in the section entitled, "Set up a dcm4chee image archive for testing".